abiwilson/Elasticsearch-tables/README.md

 # Elasticsearch-tables
-Trying to create node module
+Trying to create javscript module, with minium coding to make elasticsearch data as tables